sebmungai/Hotel-Cancellation-Analysis/README.md

 ### 3. Top ten Countries
 ![Top 10 Countries](https://github.com/sebmungai/Hotel-Cancellation-Analysis/blob/main/Images/countries.png)

+## Strategic Recommendations
+Based directly on the findings in the analysis, the following operational adjustments are recommended:

+* **Implement an Overbooking Strategy:** Because the cancellation rate is 27.6% (meaning 1 in 3 bookings is cancelled), management must utilize an overbooking strategy to ensure the hotel is full on a given night.
+* **Adjust Resource Planning:** The hotel cannot rely on the initial booking numbers for staffing and food ordering.
+* **Account for Hotel Type Volatility:** Operations should anticipate greater volatility in city properties.

 ## 🛠 Tools & Skills Demonstrated
 * **Languages & Libraries:** Python (Pandas, NumPy, Matplotlib, Seaborn)
 * **Skills:** Data Cleaning (handling nulls/duplicates), Feature Engineering, Exploratory Data Analysis (EDA), Data Visualization, and Business Analytics.